UW-CTRL/lmc-book/lectures/kalman-filter.md

 But in this chapter, we will study a particular state estimation algorithm that is very tractable, simple, and powerful, despite certain simplifying assumptions it makes.

 ## Intuition
-In the process of estimating the state, we assume we have (i) a dynamics model, (ii) a measurement model, and (iii) a description of of the process and measurement noise.
+In the process of estimating the state, we assume we have (i) a dynamics model, (ii) a measurement model, and (iii) a description of the process and measurement noise.
 With the dynamics model, we could propagate the current state estimate through the dynamics and get a prediction of the next state.
 While with the measurement model, we could analyze a measurement and predict where the state could be that way.
 But which one should be trust more?
 The prediction from the dynamics model or the prediction from the measurement model?

 Well, ideally both!
 And this depends on how much we should trust each of the models.
 The level of "trust" would depend on how much noise they each encompass.
 That is, we should consider the "relative magnitudes" of uncertainty in the process and measurement noise models.
 We have put "relative magnitudes" in quotes since it's not always straightforward to compare uncertainties given two arbitrary probability distributions.

 At a high-level, a state estimation algorithm that we will dive into next has the following steps.
 Given the previous state estimate $\hat{x}_{t-1}$, we then perform:

 1. **Prediction step**.
-Using the dynamics, *predict* where the next state should be according to ther dynamics model.
+Using the dynamics, *predict* where the next state should be according to the dynamics model.
 But with the understanding that this is only a *prediction* since the true system is subject to process noise, and the exact noise quantity is not something we know or can measure.
 2. **Receive a measurement $y_t$.** Compare what the predicted measurement would have been using the predicted next state and measurement model.
 This difference is a *measurement residual*.
 3. **Update step**.
 Obtain an updated prediction of the next state by reasoning about the predicted state and the measurement residual, and figuring out an optimal way to fuse these two pieces of information together.